bjchris32/bjchris32.github.io/_posts/2025-01-22-the-next-good-thing.markdown

 > Doubtful people have doubtful lives.

-* I think I am still doubtful about how to always stay positive when things go completely out of my control.
+* I think I am still doubting about how to always stay positive when things go completely out of my control.
 I still can not stay positive when dealing with the visa status in US, the job market so far and so forth.

 ### Chapter 12